possnfiffer/bsd-pw/docs/Intro_to_FreeBSD_Workshop.md

 Right click on the desktop > `Preferences` > `All Desktop Settings` Under `Appearance` click on `Theme`, then select `Icons` from the sidebar, then select `Material Design (light)`, and click on `Apply`.
 Close the `Theme Settings` window.

 Go back to the `Desktop Settings` window and select `Window Manager`.
 In the `Window Theme` drop-down menu, select `Twice`.
 Click on `Save`.
 Close the `Window Manager Settings` window.
 Go back to the `Desktop Settings` window and select `Applications`.
-Set the `E-mail Client` to Firefox and `Virtual Terminal` to Sakura.
+Here we can setup the default applications used to open specific file types.
+If you set the `E-mail Client` to Firefox you can use the built in `mailto` handler in Firefox to automatically open up your web based email client such as Gmail or Yahoo Mail when you click on an e-mail address link.
+See Firefox documentation for other supported webmail platforms and other configuration settings available.
+In the section called `Virtual Terminal` set the default to be Sakura.
 Close all the settings windows.

 Right click on the desktop and select `Preferences` then `Wallpaper`, click on the `+`, and choose `solid color`.
 We chose red for our color.
 Click `ok`, then `Save`.